Sophie Clarke

 Drugs offences

-- Defending clients charged with a wide range of drugs offences, including multi-handed, multi-kilo drugs conspiracies and supply offences, offences involving the use of EncroChat handsets and county lines operations.
+- Defending clients charged with a wide range of drugs offences, including importation offences, multi-handed, multi-kilo drugs conspiracies and supply offences, offences involving the use of EncroChat handsets and county lines operations.

 - Securing numerous suspended sentences in drugs supply cases.